Noise-absorbing movable walls and other ways to improve an often undervalued productivity factor.

 To create an acoustically agreeable work atmosphere, noise-absorbing room dividing systems – such as partition screens, room-within-room systems or lounge furniture with noise-absorbing surfaces and other acoustically effective elements – can be deployed.
 They improve the acoustic qualities in the room and contribute to a state of well-being in the office – which is of course necessary for people to be able to concentrate on their work.

 Ideally the room acoustics should be taken into account in the room layout and workplace design from the very beginning.

 ASSMANN has integrated an acoustic plug-in into its planning data, that can be used simultaneously to assess the effect on room acoustics during the planning process.
 Some nasty surprises can arise after completion if the room acoustics were not taken into account during the planning stage – especially with open-plan offices.
 But targeted and professional solutions, which can at least limit and reduce any disruptive factors, can even be implemented retrospectively – be it in conference rooms, seminar rooms, reception areas canteens of in open-plan offices.

-“In principle, every room can be designed with optimal acoustics”, explains Dr Christian Nocke from the Akustikbüro Oldenburg in his paper: Introduction to room acoustics, which is worth a read.
-The basic approach is always the same: replace sound-reflecting surfaces with sound-absorbing surfaces where possible.
-But not indiscriminately – even here, careful planning and a professional method are necessary to achieve the desired acoustic effects in an office.
-And of course, the appropriate materials and products are also needed.
+“Basically any room can be optimally designed acoustically,” explained Dr Christian Nocke from the Oldenburg acoustic office in his professional introductory article on room acoustics, which is well worth reading.
+The approach is always similar, where any noise-reflecting surfaces should as far as possible be transformed into noise-absorbing services.
+But not indiscriminately – here, too, careful planning and a professional approach is necessary to achieve the desired effects for the best possible office acoustics.
+And of course suitable materials and product solutions are also required for this.